tseemann/any2fasta/paper.md

 downstream software that only handles the FASTA format.
 Common tools for converting for format conversion are EMBOSS `seqret` [@rice2000emboss] and `readseq` [@gilbert2003readseq].
-Unfortunately these tools mangle sequence identifiers containing characters such as `|` and `.` and offer no way to fix the behaviour.
+Unfortunately, these tools mangle sequence identifiers containing characters such as `|` and `.`.
+Furthermore, they offer no way to fix the behaviour and have not seen any development activity in years.
 Custom scripts using the Bioperl [@stajich2002bioperl] or Biopython [@cock2009biopython] libraries are available, but these are heavyweight solutions for a relatively simple problem.

-Here we present a new software tool called `any2fasta` written as a single Perl script with no dependencies.
+Here, I present a new software tool called `any2fasta` written as a single Perl script with no dependencies.
 It can read the Genbank, EMBL, GFF, FASTA, FASTQ and GFA sequence formats, as well as the CLUSTAL and STOCKHOLM sequence alignment formats.